Tahini Substitutes

 Tahini is a Middle Eastern condiment that is usually served as a dip, or as an ingredient in hummus, baba ghanoush, and halva.

-Tahini is made into a paste from raw or lightly toasted, ground hulled sesame and has been around for over 4000 years.
+Tahini is made into a paste from raw or lightly toasted, ground hulled sesame seeds and has been around for over 4000 years.

 What does Tahini taste like?